stoicangelo/ssi-demo-dy/README.md

-# Project Name: ACA-Py Integrated Presentation Management System
+# Project Name: SSI agent interactions

 ## Overview
 This demoo purpose project implements a clinical and overview system to handle issuance presentation exchange and verification using the Aries Cloud Agent (ACA-Py).
 It supports vanilla configurations for digital identity management, including custom attributes, predicates, and  lineaer Docker-based deployment, assuming the Holder cloud Aget as an edge agent